 Investing funds with the local Community Foundation is an option for trust funds both big and small; we have seen trust resettlements from as little as $30k right through to a recent $10m bequest.

 The funds that Community Foundations manage are the fastest growing form of philanthropy in the world today and anyone thinking of setting up their own charitable trust will feel empowered by discussing their goals and the options available.
 They may well be surprised how easy, fulfilling and effective their own charitable giving can be, and confident that there is a robust structure which enable them to give effectively and will endure on in perpetuity.

-This article is by Eleanor Cater, Executive Director of Community Foundations of New Zealand
+This article is by Eleanor Cater, Community Foundations of New Zealand